 Most people are able to remain employed, as long as their work does not involve people or events related to their delusions.

 Treatment of Delusional Disorder

-A long-term treatment goal of shifting the patient’s major area of concern away from the delusional locus to a more constructive and gratifying area is difficult but reasonable.
+A long-term treatment goal is to shift the person’s focus away from the delusion to a more constructive and gratifying area, although this goal is frequently difficult to achieve.